 You can also connect WealthEngine’s data directly to your customer relationship management (CRM) tool, such as SalesForce.
 When you use APIs in the financial services marketing, you can discover wealth insights on everyone as you add them to your CRM.
 There’s no need to login to WealthEngine or change your workflow.

 Your financial institution’s research department produces financial models all the time.
-Use the same concept of modeling to create a detailed profile of your best wealth management clients.
+You can use the same concept of modeling to create a detailed profile of your best wealth management clients.

 This level of detail in financial services marketing is significantly more useful than simply knowing someone’s name and address.
 In fact, the more data you provide, the more information our data scientists can model.